The-Chinese-Room/Inkpot/README.md

 ## Changelog

+### Changes in 1.20.21
+Variables can now be filtered in the blotter view.<br>
+Variables can now be pinned in the blotter view.<br>
+List entries can now be set in drop down menu in blotter view.<br>
+New outliner tool, only shows story structure at the moment.<br>
+Simplified version of Evaluate function, Eval, for when you have no parameters.<br>
+Inkpot settings now split between project settings and editor preferences. <br>
+Story factory class support, allowing projects to define their own subclass of the Inkpot story.<br>
+Gameplay tag support, to streamline workflows in Blueprints.
+Gameplay tags can now be used instead of strings for variables and paths etc. <br>
+Fixed late binding notification, which caused a few timing bugs especially for the Inkpot watch component.<br>

 ### Changes in 1.11.21
 Added tools menu section for inkpot, for easier launching of the blotter.<br>
 Blotter QoL, list value update in blotter now more streamlined, items now have check box entries.<br>
 Exposed VisitCountAtPathString to Inkpot Story.<br>
 Added library functions to test the type of an Inkpot value.<br>
 Added delegate to allow notify when a line has finished being displayed.<br>
+Line render notification, for when multiple systems are rendering your line of text.<br>
 Fixed bad plugin declarations, no more dependency warnings.<br>
 Refined blotter update, list values are now updated rather than being replaced for each update.<br>
 Set is now SetText on blotter strings.<br>